 This stove is designed to prevent the floor from overheating.
-However, it must be placed on a nonflammable surface to protect the floor from hot embers that may fall during loading.
+However, it must be placed on a non-flammable surface to protect the floor from hot embers that may fall during loading.

 The floor protection must be a continuous, non combustible material, such as steel with a minimum thickness of 0.015" (0.38 mm) or ceramic tiles sealed together with grout.
 Cement board, brick, or any other approved or listed material suited for floor protection.
-The floor protection must have a R factor of at least 1.00 if the stove is installed at the floor level or it is raised less than 6" from the floor.
-The floor protection can have a R factor of 0 if the stove is raised of at least 6" from the floor.
+No R factor required.